QT-Zhu/RPBG/README.md

 ## Custom Data

 We provide the scripts to process custom data without camera calibration and triangulation.
-The typical data structure is as follows.
+The typical data structure is as follows:
 ```
 |-- custom_root_path
     |-- camera.xml # agisoft format of camera intrinsics & extrinsics